nikola1893/cargster/README.md

 # Cargster
 *"Effortlessly find the right carrier or forwarder for your specific needs"*

+www.cargster.co
 ## Intro & Goal
-The Goal of this app is to revolutionize the freight forwarding industry with a simple, user-friendly web app that connects carriers with shippers in the Balkans.
+The Goal of this app is to revolutionize the freight forwarding industry on the Balkans with a simple, user-friendly web app that connects carriers with shippers.
 Our app is more than just a listing page for trucks and loads.
 We are working on creating a community of industry professionals, where they can easily connect and collaborate.
 ## Who’s it for?
-- **Small carriers** - companies and individuals providing shipping services with small fleets of trucks or vans, operating primarily in the Balkans region.
+- **Small carriers** - companies and individuals providing shipping services with small fleets of trucks or vans.
-- **Shippers** - businesses that need to transport goods in the Balkans region, mostly SME’s
+- **Shippers** - businesses that need to transport goods, mostly SME’s.
 ## Why build it?
 - Nowadays, most of the freight-forwarding operations are done the old way by email and word of mouth, which is highly inefficient.
 - I have personally experienced the inefficiencies of the current process, having been in the industry since I was young and knowing all the pain points for the users and what they want.